 The Musée carré was designed by none other than Philippe Ledoux, who brought us so many beautiful vintage Hermès scarves.

 This scarf was first issued in 1962 and pays homage to Émile Hermès‘ vast collection of art and artifacts.
-The now Émile Hermès Museum, situated above the Hermès flagship store on 24 Rue du Faubourg Saint-Honoré is unfortunately not open to the public.
+What is today informally called the Émile Hermès Museum, is located above the Hermès flagship store on 24 Rue du Faubourg Saint-Honoré is unfortunately not open to the public.

-Émile Hermès’ former offices form an impressive series of wood-paneled rooms and house his vast collection, which might at first glance seem disorganized in the sense that is so varied and ranges from lapelles to paintings, model boats and coaches, walking sticks, etchings and drawings to stirrups, spurs, elaborate bits and coin purses.
+Émile Hermès’ former offices form an impressive series of wood-paneled rooms and house his vast collection, which might at first glance seem disorganized in the sense that is so varied and ranges from lapelles to paintings, model boats and coaches, to walking sticks, etchings and drawings, stirrups, spurs, elaborate bits and as well as antique coin purses.

-The Musée also reflects Ledoux’s love of the Musée National de la Marine, which he frequented often and which also inspired many of his carrés.
+The Musée Hermès carre also reflects Ledoux’s love of the Musée National de la Marine, which he frequented often and which also inspired many of his carrés.

 The Musée Hermès scarf is a wonderful collage of all things Hermès as well as a beautiful rendering and a reflection of Philippe Ledoux incredible talents as an artist.

 It contains so many wonderful objects d’art, many of which we of course recognize from other Hermès designs …

 Absolutely stunning scarf!
 I hope it will be re-issued one day!
 This cw is amazing!
 One of the most beautiful ones I have seen!

 thank you for your comment – much appreciated.

 You must log in to post a comment.